MishraShikhar/OCVS/OCVS/ExtendApptoOCI.md

 Click on the route table that is associated with this subnet and click Add Route Rule

-With target Type as NAT Gateway, destination CIDR as 0.0.0.0/0 and Target NAT Gateway as NAT-G (long lost cousin on Parle-G), click Add Route Rule
+With target Type as NAT Gateway, destination CIDR as 0.0.0.0/0 and Target NAT Gateway as NAT-G, click Add Route Rule

 Again click add route, now with Target Type as Private IP, destination CIDR as 172.0.0.0/24 and Target will be the NSX EDge IP Adress that we copied in our notes bofore, click Add Route Rule.